Skydt90/Python_web_crawler/elective_dummy/contents.md

 * A bet functionality should be implemented.

 * If you like you can see some more pictures of the game on this

-# An application of your own choice.

-You can create whatever you want, as long as you can show me (Claus) a precise requirements specification before you start, and get it approved.
-It is important, that you at the exam precisely demonstrate the fulfilments of these requirements.